openlab-at-city-tech/wp-grade-comments/readme.md

 ## About

-This plugin was developed for the [https://openlab.citytech.cuny.edu City Tech Open Lab].
+This plugin was developed for the [https://openlab.citytech.cuny.edu](City Tech Open Lab).